 #1: A Logo Touch-Up/Update

-The logo of your brand is important to refresh as it is the first thing a client will see.
+Your brand’s logo is important to refresh as it is the first thing a client will see.
 For this reason, it could either convince or scare off a client immediately.
 Just keep in mind to refresh it and not completely remodel it.
 If you stick with the brand guidelines mentioned before, you should have a good idea of how to make the right logo touch-ups and updates.

 #2: Clear And Concise Brand Values

 After a logo, what a client will look for next is the values behind it.
 In other words, they are looking for what makes your brand special and stand out.
-If they see that your values are unclear or similar to every other brand, that will make your brand come off as uncreative and unoriginal.
+Suppose they see that your values are unclear or similar to every other brand; that will make your brand come off as uncreative and unoriginal.
 Simply put, make sure your brand values are clear and concise.

 #3: Market Research